Chicago uses hotels for quarantine to ease hospital demand

 City officials have said Chicago's hospitals aren't at the critical level seen in New York this week.
 But Illinois Gov. J.B.
 Pritzker said Tuesday that the state will need almost 38,000 additional hospital beds — double what's available — as the number of cases continues to rise.

-As of Tuesday afternoon, Illinois reported 1,535 people have tested positive for COVID-19 and 16 deaths are linked to the virus.
+On Wednesday afternoon, Illinois reported 1,865 COVID-19 infections and 19 deaths linked to the virus.

 Americans are unlikely to respond positively to being forced into quarantine outside their home, so it's wise to choose appealing options like hotels that can provide comfort and familiarity, said Effi Benmelech, director of the Guthrie Center for Real Estate Research at Northwestern University's Kellogg School of Management.